nickmeldrum/npm-package-node-library-seed/README.md

    * create the github repo
    * create the local templated files
    * create the local git repo and start tracking the remote
-   * activate the travis repo
+   * sync travis and activate the travis repo
  * You should now have:
    * A boilerplate git repo
    * in github